Milford, Massachusetts · Dual Diagnosis Treatment

 Dual diagnosis refers to having both a mental health disorder and a substance use disorder at the same time.
 These conditions don’t just co-exist, they reinforce each other.
 Depression can drive someone to drink.
 Alcohol can worsen anxiety.
 Trauma can fuel addiction.
 Treating only one while ignoring the other almost always leads to relapse.

-At Brave Path Recovery in Milford, we specialize in integrated dual diagnosis treatment, addressing both conditions simultaneously through our Part-Time Day Treatment and Full-Time Day Treatment programs.
+At Brave Path Recovery in Milford, we specialize in integrated co-occurring disorder support, addressing both conditions simultaneously through our Part-Time Day Treatment and Full-Time Day Treatment programs.
 Our licensed clinicians are trained in both addiction medicine and mental health, so you don’t have to choose between getting help for one or the other.

 • Depression + addiction